 If a family member or ex-partner causes or attempts harm upon you or a child, you can make a case for domestic violence.
 You may also pursue a DVRO if that person threatens you, and they lead you to believe that you or your loved ones are in immediate danger of physical injury or death.
 If at any time you are harassed or threatened through phone calls, texts, email messages or any other terrifying means, it could also be grounds for a DVRO.
 Additionally, if your personal property has been damaged or defaced by an abuser, it is in your best interest to request official legal protection.
 Please note that only parties who are married, have been married or who have romantically cohabitated are eligible to apply for a DVRO.

 Typically, the first restraining order that the court issues is a temporary restraining order (TRO).
 This kind of restraining order usually lasts 10 days, but can last up to three weeks, giving you time to return to court to determine the length and severity of the actual order.
 If the victim would like more protection, he or she may request a renewal restraining order where the abuser is required to serve an additional restraining order that lasts up to an additional five years.

-The purpose of a restraining order is to provide abused victims enough time to create the necessary changes needed in order to create a safe environment for themselves and their family.
-If the abuser continues to show signs of aggressive and/or dangerous behavior, further action can be taken to prevent potential future harm.
-If you feel as though your protections are not sufficient, a San Jose domestic violence attorney can assist you in establishing the proper boundaries and safety procedures.
+The purpose of a restraining order is to provide abused victims enough time to create the necessary changes needed to create a safe environment for themselves and their family.
+If the abuser continues to show signs of aggressive and/or dangerous behavior, the victim can take further action to prevent potential future harm.
+If you feel as though your protections are not enough, speak to our San Jose domestic violence attorney.
+He may be able to assist you in establishing the proper boundaries and safety procedures.